dlebansais/Easly-Language/Doc/Easly - Language Specification.md

 ### Node groups

-For some arrow node components, the arrow may point to several different nodes, not only one.
-To make this specification easier to read, groups of nodes have been given a name, such that when the arrow is said to be required to point to “Any” followed by a node group name, it means any node of that group.
+For some reference components, the reference may point to several different nodes, not only one.
+To make this specification easier to read, groups of nodes have been given a name, such that when the reference is said to be required to point to “Any” followed by a node group name, it means any node of that group.
+For example, “Any *Expressions*” means any node member of the *Expressions* group.

 After individual nodes are listed in the next section, all groups are listed with the names of nodes they contain.

 Note that a node can belong to several groups.
 These groups are just shortcut in the documentation, not really a concept of the language.

-### Node list
+### Nodes

 Tables are organized as follow:

 - The name of the table is the name of the node.
 If applicable, names of groups the node belongs to are listed after the mention “member of”.
 - In the first column are the names of components.
 They are listed in alphabetical order.
 Implementations are free to store them in any order.
-- The second column indicates the kind of the component: either discrete, string, Uuid, block list, list of arrows, or arrow.
+- The second column indicates the kind of the component: either discrete, string, Uuid, block list (see below), list of references, or reference.
-- The third column indicates, for arrows only, if the component is optional or required.
+- The third column indicates, for references only, if the component is optional or required (block list, and list of references, are never optional, just empty if allowed).
 - The fourth column lists additional requirements.
-For discrete values, it's the list of choices, separated with commas.
+ + For discrete values, it's the list of choices, separated with commas.
 Refer to a dedicated section for the semantic associated to these choices.

-For strings, requirements on allowed characters.
-Some nodes have requirements that are too complex to describe here, and a reference to a specific sections is provided instead.
+ + For strings, the requirement is on allowed characters.
+ + Some nodes have requirements that are too complex to describe in the column, and a reference to a specific sections is provided instead.
-For block list and arrows, the name of the node it must point to.
+ + For block list and references, the name of the node it must point to.
 If it can point to several nodes, the requirement is expressed as “Any” followed by the name of the group that specifies these node names.
 The name of the node, or group of nodes, appears in italic characters to avoid confusion.
 To further help distinguish them, node names are singular while group names are plural.

 ### Block List

-Easly supports a feature similar to C macroes and called replication.
-This feature uses lists of blocks that are themselves list of arrows.
-The format is the same for all block list, only the type of the destination node is different.
+Easly supports a feature similar to C macroes, called replication.
+This feature uses lists of blocks that are themselves list of references.
+The format is the same for all block lists, only the type of the destination node is different.
 Also note that in a block list nothing is optional.

 The two following tables define the structure of a block list.